 As we planned, I take the Paul role and sing the lyrics, while John and Julian trade licks on lead guitar.
 Once the chorus starts, Julian starts to slump under the emotion.
 Nina immediately comes over and sings the ‘dah dah da dah’s’ with him, holding him on one side, while John holds him the other side.
 The Baptist kids are on their feet right from the start of the song, waving their arms in the air, hoping to catch God’s attention.
 The song does go on for a long time.
 I know to stop before Julian is a complete mess.

 “Well, Julian knows he’s safe now.
 We want Jace’s Place to be a safe place for anyone, regardless of their parents, famous or not.
 So it’s time to party,” I scream, “’Twist and Shout.’
 John and Julian take the mic and sing the lyrics together.

 ending with the Joe Cocker song that the Beatles took as their own, ‘A Little Help from My Friends.’
 Ringo and I exchange places as he sings with John, while I maintain a simple, steady beat on drums.
 We encourage everyone to sing along, even if they ‘sing out of key.’

 It’s the song we ended with the last time.
 John runs over to where Yoko is sitting, bringing her to her feet and bowing to the audience.
 Julian is having none of it.

 “But Da, we have a final song to do,” motioning him to come back to the band.
 Yoko looks confused, until Julian motions for her to come up, too.

-“What song are you talking about, son,” John pretends he was in the dark.
+“What song are you talking about, son,” John pretends he is in the dark.

 Julian plays the leads to ‘Oh, Yoko,” singing to the Dragon Lady.
 John acts surprised but quickly joins him on the upbeat intro.